Dmitriy-Frostoff/boilerplate-webpack-gulp-html-scss-ts-components/README.md

 ### !Important

 - While using modules always set an extension to the imported file's path!
 Even for `*.js`(`*.ts`) files!
 Or you'll get an exception and `webpack` will crash.
-Otherwise add the `resolve.extensions` to the `webpack.config.js` to solve this:
+Otherwise add the `resolve.extensions` to the `webpack.config.ts` to solve this:

 ```ts
 export default {